 - The social sector needs to improve the quality of shared data and insights to identify and fill funding gaps

 We are running an ongoing programme of research, discussion and collaboration with funders and partners across the UK’s social investment landscape including CAF Venturesome, Unltd and Esmée Fairbairn Foundation.
 We aim to unearth evidence and data to better understand challenges and barriers, identify opportunities to open up new forms of funding, and share insights widely to empower different funders and organisations to make change.
-As part of this, we are actively seeking partners to test new approaches to deploying patient, risk-bearing capital, following our research on this funding.
+As part of this, we are always actively seeking collaborators and partners to test new approaches to social investment – especially patient, risk-bearing capital, following our research on this funding.

 We recognise the need for different types of capital in this market with impact driven ventures often requiring capital that is patient, flexible and aligned to impact ambitions.